 Temporary Cancelation of Elective Surgeries and Routine Appointments

-As part of the University of Maryland Medical System/University of Maryland Baltimore's response to COVID-19, and in coordination with Johns Hopkins Health System, UMMS has canceled all elective surgeries and routine, non-urgent appointments at all UMMS medical facilities for two weeks.
+As part of the University of Maryland Medical System/University of Maryland Baltimore's response to COVID-19, and in coordination with Johns Hopkins Health System, UMMS has canceled all elective surgeries and routine, non-urgent appointments at all UMMS medical facilities until further notice.

 Our priority continues to be the safety and protection of our patients and our employees.
 This decision was made with great care and with an abundance of caution to ensure that UMMS medical facilities have the necessary capacity to treat patients infected with COVID-19.

 By delaying non-urgent procedures and appointments, UMMS will also decrease the number of people entering our clinical facilities who may unknowingly be carrying the disease, thereby limiting the community spread of the virus.

 UMMS will notify providers, practices and stakeholders two weeks in advance of when regular scheduling of elective surgeries can be re-instituted.

 How does delaying these surgeries and appointments help UMMS respond to COVID-19?

 This policy allows UMMS to respond more effectively to the increasing patient demands anticipated from COVID-19 by:

 - Allowing clinical staff to focus on patients with the greatest needs

 - Limiting the community spread of the virus

 - Providing flexibility to facilities in preparing for potential increase in patients